kansaineil/hype-annotation-guidelines/index.md

 **YES**  → hype-increasing signal
 - Stacking with other hype adjectives (e.g. "a novel, innovative and reliable method)
 - Other promotional elements outside the noun phrase.
+- See list current list of hype adjectives for candidates, but also include words / phrases that aren't included, but are clearly promotional - e.g *cutting edge, breakthrough, breaking new ground*

 **NO**